aws/aws-cdk/packages/@aws-cdk/aws-stepfunctions-tasks/README.md

  - **Optional** - Update the [Role Trust Policy](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/setting-up-trust-policy.html) of the Job Execution Role.
  - **Optional** - Attach [IAM policies](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/setting-up-iam.html) to give users access to EMR on EKS.
 This can also be done in the CDK via ``grantPrincipal.addToPrincipalPolicy()``.

-The job can be configured with spark submit parameters for the instances, memory, and cores in each job.
+The job can be configured with spark submit parameters such as the instances, memory, and cores in each job.

 ```ts
 import * as iam from '@aws-cdk/aws-iam';